-- Sentences are formed by combining atomic sentences, connectives, and parentheses. - Atomic sentences are sentences. - If A, B are sentences, then we can form the sentences $A \wedge B$, $A \vee B$, $A \Longrightarrow B$, and $A \Longleftrightarrow B$. - If A is a sentence, then we can form the sentence $\sim A$, the negation of A, - If A is a sentence and Q is a quantifier, then we can form the sentence QA, known as an existential quantification of A, if Q is an existential quantifier, and as a universal quantification of A, if Q is a universal quantifier58
+- Sentences are formed by combining atomic sentences, connectives, and parentheses. - Atomic sentences are sentences. - If A, B are sentences, then we can form the sentences $A \land B, A \lor B, A \Longrightarrow B$, and $A \iff B$. - If A is a sentence, then we can form the sentence $\sim A$, the negation of A, - If A is a sentence and Q is a quantifier, then we can form the sentence QA, known as an existential quantification of A, if Q is an existential quantifier, and as a universal quantification of A, if Q is a universal quantifier58